 The Company now continues as a BVI incorporated company with its registered office located at FH Chambers, P.O.
 Box 4649, Road Town, Tortola, BVI.
-Its Toronto agent is located at 47 Avenue Road, Suite 200, Toronto, Ontario, MSR 2G3, Canada.
+Its Toronto agent is located at 47 Avenue Road, Suite 200, Toronto, Ontario, M5R 2G3, Canada.

-The Company is a reporting issuer with Ontario Securities Commission and US Securities and Exchange Commission and its shares trade on the Quotation Board of the OTC Markets under the trading symbol "PTGEF," and are also listed for trading in US currency on the Canadian Securities Exchange under the symbol "PBT.U".
+The Company is a reporting issuer with Ontario Securities Commission and US Securities and Exchange Commission and its shares trade in the OTC Markets under the trading symbol "PTGEF," and are also listed for trading in US currency on the Canadian Securities Exchange under the symbol "PBT.U".